 If you would like your child to be considered for your catchment school, you will need to include it as one of your preferences.
 But, this does not guarantee a place at this school.
 You can find your catchment school on our website.

 Some schools and academies that are their own admission authority do not prioritise children living in the catchment area of the school in their over-subscription criteria.
 If you think you live in the catchment area of a school or academy but the school or academy does not include catchment area in their over-subscription criteria it is recommended that one of the preferences expressed is for the nearest school to your home address.
 However, please note, this does not guarantee your child a place at this school.
 Please contact us if you are not sure which school is nearest.

 If you want to apply for a primary school

 If your child is in an infant or middle school and you wish to apply for your child to move to a primary school, please see the page In Year School Admissions for advice on in year admissions which are school moves outside of the usual school transfer cycle.

 More important things

-How much your child’s current pre-school or school influences their next school place
+Does my child’s current pre-school or school influences their next school place?

 In most circumstances your child’s current pre-school will have no influence on the application for their school place but check the individual school or academies admission arrangements to be sure.